 The labor law penalties for child labor violations are much steeper than others.
 The FLSA also lays out the rules around employing minors.
 The rules restrict the hours they can work and lists hazardous, prohibited occupations.

 Child labor law enforcement is also overseen by the Wage and Hour Division of the DOL.
-Willful violations of the regulations can result in a fine of up to $13,227 per minor employee.
-However, if the violation results in serious harm or death of the employee, the maximum civil penalty is $60,115.
+Willful violations of the regulations can result in a civil money penalty of up to $13,227 per minor employee.
+However, if the violation results in serious injury or death of the employee, the maximum civil penalty is $60,115.

 Employers who break the law repeatedly face a fine of up to $120,230, as well as imprisonment.